IELTS Speaking Samples and Answers

 Q. What kinds of things do children learn to do when they are very young?
 How important are these things?

-Answer: As very young children, the first things, they learn are ‘smell’ and ‘taste’, followed by recognizing “speech” and ‘faces’ as growing up further.
+Answer: As very young children, the first things they learn are ‘smell’ and ‘taste’, followed by recognising “speech” and ‘faces’ as they grow up further.
 By the time a toddler is two, his or her language skills are at “peak” and start to pick up “bits and pieces” of conversations from their fathers, mothers and siblings.
 By the age of 5, children start to learn reading, throwing/catching a ball, drawing images and writing their names neatly.
 By the age of 7, they learn how to ride a bicycle as well as learn how to become “competitive”.

-Whatever the children learn, when they are very young, prove out to be very important for their proper cognitive development which is remembering, problem-solving, and decision-making, from childhood through adolescence to adulthood.
+Whatever the children learn when they are very young prove to be very important for their proper cognitive development - which is remembering, problem-solving, and decision-making, from childhood through adolescence to adulthood.

 Q. Do you think children and adults learn to do new things in the same way?
 How is their learning style different?

-Answer: There are fundamental differences between the way in which children and adults learn.
+Answer: There are fundamental differences between the way children and adults learn.
 Children depend on adults to learn something while adults usually learn through a self-learning process without necessarily depending on others.
-While children usually are motivated by the idea of rewards and punishments to learn something, adults learn something mostly out of “curiosity”.
+While children are usually motivated by the idea of rewards and punishments to learn something, adults learn something mostly out of “curiosity”.

-Besides, while children, in principle, are opened to the idea of learning pretty much anything, adults mostly choose to learn what, they think, is “relevant” to their lives.
-Finally, while children treat “learning” as their first job and priority, the adults think of learning as a “secondary” thing to their careers and families in general.
+Besides, while children, in principle, are open to the idea of learning pretty much anything, adults mostly choose to learn what they think is “relevant” to their lives.
+Finally, while children treat “learning” as their first job and priority, adults think of learning as a “secondary” thing to their careers and families in general.

 Q. Some people say that it is more important to be able to learn new things now than it was in the past.
 Do you agree or disagree with that?
 Why?

-Answer: I do agree with it when somebody says that it is more important to learn new things these days than it was in the past mainly because life, in general, has become much more difficult and competitive in the modern era than in the past.
+Answer: I do agree with it when somebody says that it is more important to learn new things these days than it was in the past, mainly because life, in general, has become much more difficult and competitive in the modern era than in the past.
 For example, in the past, it was enough to have a simple graduation degree in any subject and get a respectable job, but now even a doctoral degree in a very demanding subject isn’t enough to get even a very simple job in some cases.
-Besides, these days, we demand more from our lives, as opposed to what we demanded in the past, which forces us to come up with new ideas and opportunities to make our life more comfortable.
-And, without learning new things, it is just not possible to create new opportunities for our as well as others lives.
+Besides, these days, we demand more from our lives, as opposed to what we demanded in the past, which forces us to come up with new ideas and opportunities to make our lives more comfortable.
+And, without learning new things, it is just not possible to create new opportunities for us as well as for others.